-An internationally recognized leader in the studies of the basic mechanisms of human disease, Dr. Stephen Prescott comes to OMRF from the University of Utah, where he was a professor of internal medicine and held the H.A. & Edna Benning Presidential Endowed Chair, founded the Eccles Program in Human and Molecular Biology and Genetics, and served as the executive director of the Huntsman Cancer Institute.
+An internationally recognized leader in the studies of the basic mechanisms of human disease, Dr. Stephen Prescott came to OMRF from the University of Utah, where he was a professor of internal medicine and held the H.A. & Edna Benning Presidential Endowed Chair, founded the Eccles Program in Human and Molecular Biology and Genetics, and served as the executive director of the Huntsman Cancer Institute.

 At OMRF, Prescott has overseen the largest campus expansion in the foundation’s 67-year-history.
 The centerpiece of this growth is OMRF’s research tower.
 Completed in 2011, the 186,000-square-foot tower has earned gold-level LEED certification and, crowned by 18 wind turbines, is believed to house the world’s largest rooftop wind farm.
 To date, Prescott has raised $85 million to fund OMRF’s expansion, which includes not only the new tower but also the addition of more than a dozen new principal scientists to OMRF’s faculty.
 Under Prescott’s leadership, the National Institutes of Health has designated OMRF as one of only seven Autoimmunity Centers of Excellence in the U.S., and OMRF has earned seven consecutive four-star ratings—the highest possible score—from Charity Navigator, the nation’s leading nonprofit evaluator.
 During this time, The Scientist magazine has also named OMRF among its “Best Places to Work” in academia three years in a row.